Mamtha3005/addressbook-level4/docs/UserGuide.md

 - `list` DONE <br>
 Prints a list of all the completed tasks.<br>
 <br><img src="images/ListToday.png" width="600"></br>
-Picture 2: List of tasks due today printed when `list` today is keyed in.
+Diagram 2: List of tasks due today printed when `list` today is keyed in.

 #### Finding tasks: `find`
 To view tasks with similar keyword, use the find command.<br>